 Whole Wheat Rosemary Olive Oil Bread – Delicious whole wheat yeast bread recipe made with fresh rosemary, olive oil and herbs.
-This easy loaf is perfect addition to every meal or as an appetizer.
+This easy loaf is a perfect addition to every meal or as an appetizer.

 It’s Monday.
 That means bread is baking in Melanie’s kitchen.
 This is one of my favorites.
 OK.
 Don’t even begin to believe me when I say that.